karen9721/capstone-project/word_dump.md

     - Workshop covers practical strategies to manage your anxieties and createa a learning plan to succeed in your quantitative modules.
 Jointly delivered by an Inclusive Learning Advisor and a Maths tutor
     - 10 Nov 2020

 talk about youtube videos, academic journals, other academic journals

+YouTube videos wise:
+- Inaugural lectures
+    - tend to be more informative
+    - content heavy
+    - can be more serious

+- Gresham College Lectures
+    - tend to be fun
+    - still informative but directed to higher age groups
+    - therefore, easier spoken language

+- Christmas lectures
+    - fun, engaging
+    - audience to all age groups
+    - easier spoken language

+- Hannah Fry
+    - informative, fun, engaging
+    - had one where it was interactive
+    - did not use so much jargon, so audience understands (of different age groups)